 There are other things you can do to increase the value of your home.
 A well-lit space, including natural light, more efficient heating and air conditioning, and flooring are all items that can boost your home’s value, aside from creating open spaces.
 This does not mean you should neglect routine maintenance.
 It is imperative to keep up with repairs.
 Little problems like a leak can turn into major ones.
 A well-maintained home will be an attractive site for future buyers.

 If your new home needs some renovations, make sure you upgrade in the areas where it’ll result in a return on your investment.
 The two most significant returns on your investment are remodeling your kitchen and your bathroom.

-Just remember the character tip above during your remodeling adventures and avoid any designs that are over the top.
+Just remember the character tip above during your remodeling adventures and avoid any over the top designs.
 Stainless steel appliances in the kitchen are always the right choice, and simple tiles alongside muted colors in the bathroom are also wise when redesigning.

 Other considerationsOther considerations

 There are other things to consider, which may seem small but will matter to future buyers.
 You will need to look into the history of the apartment.
 For instance, if there has been mold, even if it has been remediated, it could turn off some buyers.
 If the condo is a fifth-floor walk-up, that presents an inconvenience, especially to the elderly or those with little children.
 Amenities such as a gym in the building and a doorman are excellent features to advertise.

 What to Look for in a BuildingWhat to Look for in a Building

 This is a familiar real estate refrain, but it takes on a whole new meaning for New York City apartments.
 There are different definitions for a desirable location outside of the city.
 In the city, convenience and walkability are essential.